ZheLi2020/InfoDist/README.md

 * Pre-trained classifiers for embedding can be downloaded ([here](https://drive.google.com/drive/folders/15xvSnOT8FHEVO4Yd9k9-oEhKAOz6NFJy?usp=sharing))

-* To distill the small dataset and train classifier for image size 256, run
+* To distill the small dataset and train classifier on images with size 256, run

   ```
   # run with contrastive loss